michael0419/ShortUrlScanner/README.md

 Features:
   - Node.js
+  - Api calls to UrlScan.io, Bit.ly
-  - Use of Oauth 2.0
+  - Use of Oauth 2.0 via Bit.ly Api
   - Caching

 Notes:
   - This project features caching of tokens which is not a good real world practice, it was done for a project requirement
-  - Did not include credentials.json because it contains sensitive information
+  - Did not include credentials.json data because it contains sensitive information